Russia strikes Kyiv as troops consolidate gains in the east

 The bombardment preceded a meeting between Russian President Vladimir Putin and Belarusian President Alexander Lukashenko, during which Putin announced that Russia planned to supply Belarus with the Iskander-M missile system.

-Haidai confirmed Saturday that Sievierodonetsk had fallen to Russian and separatist fighters, who he said were now trying to blockade Lysychansk from the south.
+Haidai confirmed Saturday that Severodonetsk had fallen to Russian and separatist fighters, who he said were now trying to blockade Lysychansk from the south.

 Russia’s Interfax news agency quoted a spokesman for the separatist forces, Andrei Marochko, as saying Russian troops and separatist fighters had entered Lysychansk and that fighting was taking place in the heart of the city.
 There was no immediate comment on the claim from the Ukrainian side.